shreyapatilgithuub/shreyapatilgithuub/README.md

-# Hi there, I'm Shreya S Patil! 👋
+# Hi there, I'm Shreya Patil! 👋

 ### 👩‍💻 About Me
 - 🎓 Student and aspiring developer.